threePhase/iTrellis.TripCalculator/README.md

 To run the sample, simply begin debugging the project (by pressing F5 after opening the project in Visual Studio).
-After starting the project a sample database will be created on LocalDb which is seeded with some test data.
-Switch to Release config to prevent database from being seeded with test data.
+After starting the project a sample database will be created on LocalDb (called TransactionContext) which is seeded with some test data.
+Switch to Release config to prevent database from being seeded.